10 Best Surf Towns in Australia (For Waves, Lifestyle and Adventure)

 Best Surf Towns in Australia: More Than Just Waves 🌴

-And hey, after a day of carving it up, there’s nothing better than a cold one with your crew at a beachfront cafe.
+And hey, after a day of waves, there’s nothing better than a cold one with your crew at a beachfront cafe.

 byron bay, watego beach, new south wales